 - 1. Guidelines for Administrative Transfers: - a.
 The SPS has the legal responsibility to establish the educational programs, services and staff in accordance with the SPS's basic educational goals and program continuity consistent with the financial resources available.
 The SPS has the authority to make necessary adjustments in the SPS's educational programs, services and staff to be consistent with financial resources available and the provisions of this Agreement. - b.
-The appropriateness of the assignment of employees has a significant impact on the morale of the employee and his/her effectiveness in the total educational program. - c.
-The SPS shall comply with Title VII of the Civil Rights Act of 1964, Title IX of the 1972 Amendments, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Washington Law against Discrimination, and the Affirmative Action goals of the SPS in placing and transferring employees. - d.
-The SPS and SEA may agree that it is in the best interest of the employee, the site, students and the SPS to transfer an employee from his/her assignment or building.
+The appropriateness of the assignment of employees has a significant impact on the morale of the employee and their effectiveness in the total educational program. - c.
+The SPS shall comply with Title VII of the Civil Rights Act of 1964, Title IX of the 1972 Amendments, Section 504 of the Rehabilitation Act of 1973, and the Affirmative Action goals of the SPS in placing and transferring employees. - d.
+The SPS and SEA may agree that it is in the best interest of the employee, the site, students and the SPS to transfer an employee from their assignment or building.
 When there is such agreement by SPS and SEA the decision is not grievable. - 2.
-Transfer by Administrative Decision: - Employees who are transferred by administrative decision for the following year shall be notified in writing as soon as practicable, but no later than June 1st of the school year.
-Employees who are to be transferred at other times shall be given at least one (1) week's notice.
+Transfer by Human Resource Administrative Decision: - a.
+Employees who are transferred by Human Resource administrative decision for the following year shall be notified in writing as soon as practicable, but no later than June 1st of the school year.
+Employees who are to be transferred at other times shall be given at least one (1) weeks' notice.
 The written notification shall include the reasons for the transfer. - b.
 The building principal/program manager will confer with the individual tentatively selected for administrative transfer, shall provide tentative notice of transfer in writing, and shall provide the employee with an opportunity to comment. - c.
-Criteria listed in Section VI.F.1 above shall be utilized for administrative transfer. - An employee who is selected to transfer as a result of administrative decision after the beginning of the school year shall be assigned to a position as expeditiously as possible.
-Unless there are some unusual circumstances, he/she will remain in the original assignment until a position is available.
+Criteria listed in Article VI Section F above shall be utilized for administrative transfer. - d.
+An employee who is selected to transfer as a result of an HR administrative decision after the beginning of the school year shall be assigned to a position as expeditiously as possible.
+Unless there are some unusual circumstances, the employee will remain in the original assignment until a position is available.